mckeever02/melanie-polkosky/_portfolio/sweepr.md

 ---
+animation: sweepr
 layout: portfolio-single
+thumbnail_title: Sweepr
+thumbnail: sweepr-thumbnail
 title: Evidence-based personas for product differentiation.
-thumbnail_title: Sweepr
+category: UX Research
 role: SVP Customer Experience
-category: UX Research
 company: Sweepr
-time: "2019&ndash;Present"
+time: 2019&ndash;Present
-thumbnail: sweepr-thumbnail
-animation: sweepr
+date: 2020-06-12T17:01:08.074Z
 ---
 ## The Challenge

 Sweepr, a technology startup based in Dublin, Ireland is building a software platform that uses speech technology and artificial intelligence to provide contextually-adaptive self-service for consumers in their home.
 My role as Senior VP of Customer Experience is to differentiate our product through unique features that create an excellent customer experience.